Raghavj2000/Sort-Visualizer/README.md

 # Sort-Visualizer
-This is a simple visualization project made using javascript.
+This is a simple visualization project made using HTML,CSS, javascript.